 Strand (Enduring Knowledge Statements) Stem (rows) in GSEs LS1- All living organisms have 1.
 Classification identifiable structures and 2.
 Living Things And Organization characteristics that allow for 3.
 Reproduction survival (organisms, populations, and species).
-152 Energy flows and matter 1.
+IS2 Energy flows and matter 1.
 Environment LS2- Energy flows and matter recycles through an ecosystem.
-2. Flow Of Energy recycles through an ecosystem.
-3. Recycling Of Materials LS3- Groups of organisms show 1.
+2. Flow Of Energy 3.
+Recycling Of Materials LS3- Groups of organisms show 1.
 Change evidence of change over time (e.g. 2.
 Evolution evolution, natural selection, 3.
 Natural Selection structures, behaviors, and biochemistry).
 LS4- Humans are similar to other 1.
 Behavior species in many ways, and yet are 2.
 Disease unique among Earth's life forms.
-3. Human Identity LS5- The growth of scientific 1.
-Design Technology knowledge in Life Science has been 2.
-Tools advanced through the development 3.
-Social Issues (Local And of technology and is used (alone or Global) in combination with other sciences) Medical Technology and to identify, understand and solve Biotechnology local and global issues.
-4. Career Technical Education Connections
+3. Human Identity ISE The growth of scientific 1.
+Design Technology LS5- The growth of scientific 2.
+Tools knowledge in Life Science has been advanced through the development 3.
+Social Issues (Local And of technology and is used (alone or Global) in combination with other sciences) Medical Technology and to identify, understand and solve local and global issues.
+Biotechnology 4.
+Career Technical Education Connections